jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 };
 ```

 The file structure has two extensions.
-First, an embedded `struct file_ops` structure containing object specific implementations of generic file operations.
+First, an embedded `struct file_ops` structure containing object-specific implementations of generic file operations.
 The `struct file` is an object in the object-oriented sense.
 File objects are created with polymorphism in mind.
-This is what allows the `read`, `write`, and other system calls to be used with multiple types of file descriptors.
+The `read`, `write`, and other system calls may be used with multiple types of file descriptors.

-Second, each file has a generic extension pointer, aptly named `extension` to keep track of any extra information that may be needed to implement the file operations.
+Second, each file has a generic extension pointer, aptly named `extension` to keep track of any extra information required to implement the file operations.

-A `struct folder` is simply a table associating a small integer (what a user applications would know as a file descriptor) with a file object.
+A `struct folder` is simply a table associating a small positive integer - what a user applications would know as a file descriptor - with a file object.
 A `next` pointer helpfully keeps track of the next file descriptor to be assigned, while the `openmap` is a small bitmap to track file descriptors that are already open.
-A process may have no more than sixteen file descriptors open as defined by the `MAX_OPEN_FILES` macro.
+A process is allowed a maximum of sixteen open file descriptors as defined by the `MAX_OPEN_FILES` macro.

-Each process now has an embedded `struct folder`, from [include/cake/process.h](code0/include/cake/process.h):
+Each process now has an embedded `struct folder`, shown in [include/cake/process.h](code0/include/cake/process.h):

 ```C
 struct process {